Fantasy Baseball Waiver Wire: Matt Bush and Brad Brach notable additions to the closer crop

 The Rangers' most talented reliever (a former No. 1 overall draft pick) gets his opportunity to close, bringing about the inevitable at a time of year when we can actually enjoy it.
 Here's betting he doesn't look back.

-Bush isn't the only promising setup man getting a chance to close, though Brad Brach 's situation isn't as tidy.
+Bush isn't the only promising setup man getting a chance to close, though Brad Brach's situation isn't as tidy.
 Manager Buck Showalter has indeed named him the favorite to close with Zach Britton sidelined by a strained forearm, but that's an injury with a thousand possible outcomes, the most likely of which makes for a short stay on the DL.

-It wasn't too long ago someone in your league was excited to draft Joe Ross as the Washington Nationals fifth starter, but some early off days and curious roster decisions have kept him in the minors.
-That changes Wednesday, when he'll make his season debut against the Atlanta Braves , and seeing as he's now just 70 percent owned, you can take advantage of your competitor's impatience.
+It wasn't too long ago someone in your league was excited to draft Joe Ross as the Nationals fifth starter, but some early off days and curious roster decisions have kept him in the minors.
+That changes Wednesday, when he'll make his season debut against the Braves, and seeing as he's now just 70 percent owned, you can take advantage of your competitor's impatience.

 No doubt Brandon Phillips is swinging a hot bat, going 12 for 31 (.387) in his last eight games, which may be more legit than you think given his high contact rate and the fact it hasn't depended on a bunch of home runs.
 But it's his four steals that make his 44 percent ownership rate a head-scratcher.
-He stole 23 bases with the Cincinnati Reds two years ago and is capable of more if permitted to run, which could make him a plus contributor in two of the five hardest categories to fill off the waiver wire.
+He stole 23 bases with the Reds two years ago and is capable of more if permitted to run, which could make him a plus contributor in two of the five hardest categories to fill off the waiver wire.

-Rich Hill 's latest latest blister issue will sidelined him longer than the minimum 10 days, which means Alex Wood will get a chance to settle into the Los Angeles Dodgers rotation this time.
+Rich Hill's latest latest blister issue will sidelined him longer than the minimum 10 days, which means Alex Wood will get a chance to settle into the Dodgers rotation this time.
 His five walks in his one start April 10 were a complete anomaly -- perhaps the product of entering the year with a reliever mentality -- and as you can see, he was dominating as a starter before going down with a triceps injury last year.
 It's a speculative pickup, but an advisable one in deeper leagues.

-The most speculative of pickups, Franklin Barreto won't get the first chance to replace Marcus Semien at shortstop -- the Oakland Athletics have made that clear --- but Semien needs surgery on his wrist, which means he could be out for months.
+The most speculative of pickups, Franklin Barreto won't get the first chance to replace Marcus Semien at shortstop -- the Athletics have made that clear --- but Semien needs surgery on his wrist, which means he could be out for months.
 Clearly, the top prospect has a chance to knock down the door, which was expected to happen anyway, just at second base rather than shortstop.
 One fewer obstacle should probably double his 18 percent ownership rate, judging by those of similarly regarded prospects.

 -